kaizadp/mineral_om_incub/prelim_results.md

 #### How many times was each peak seen?

 If n = 4, the peak was seen in all 4 replicates.
 Usually include only peaks seen all/majority of replicates.
-Note: the 20C+100%wfps+non-amended treatment had only 2 replicates because of contamination.

 ![](images/fticr_markdown/fticr_qc-1.png)<!-- -->![](images/fticr_markdown/fticr_qc-2.png)<!-- -->